 1 Includes planned stations on future transitways that are in advanced design or under construction.
-To be considered in advanced design, transitways need to meet the following criteria: issuance of a draft EIS, station area planning underway, and adoption by the Metropolitan Council Transportation Policy Plan.
+To be considered in advanced design, transitways need to meet the following criteria: completion of an Environmental Impact Statement, station area planning underway, and adoption by the Metropolitan Council Transportation Policy Plan.
 Transitways entering into advanced design after publication will be eligible, but data may not be available using Minnesota Housing scoring tools.

-2 High service fixed route stop defined as those serviced during the time period 6a.m. through 7 p.m. and with service approximately every half hour during that time.
+2 High service fixed route stop defined as those serviced during the time period 6 AM through 7 PM and with service approximately every half hour during that time.

 3 If applicants would like to request revisions of a location's Walk Score, they may contact Walk Score directly with details of the request to mhfa-request@walkscore.com.
 Walk Score staff will review the request and make necessary adjustments to scoring within 45 business days.
-If an address cannot be found in the Walk Score tool, use closest intersection within1⁄4 mile of the proposed location.
+If an address cannot be found in the Walk Score tool, use closest intersection within 1⁄4 mile of the proposed location.